How Training to Failure Can Make You Fitter

 Momentary muscular fatigue — also known as training to volitional failure or “maxing out” — simply demands performing movements until you can no longer do them without compromising form.
 Rather than setting an arbitrary ceiling for yourself and hoping to, again arbitrarily, increase that ceiling over time, maxing out uses your body’s current capabilities to decide the variables (weight, reps, etc.), whether it’s high-intensity cardio, weight training, or any combination of the two.

 Once that ceiling is reached, you achieve failure, with the gains coming in the form of your body’s ability to go just a bit further the next time.
-“If you never fail at a set, you aren’t pushing hard enough,” says Steve Edwards, Vice President of Fitness and Nutrition at Beachbody.
+“If you never fail at a set, you aren’t pushing hard enough,” says Steve Edwards, former Vice President of Fitness and Nutrition at Beachbody.

 But beyond a red-blooded sense of accomplishment, why is is training to volitional failure important?
 Edwards says, “Pushing towards failure is the only way to derive all of the benefits of a workout as it’s designed.”
 Most workouts, Edwards says, target energy systems, which, to be simplistic, are the physiological processes that facilitate the conversion of fuel into fitness.
 To make these systems more efficient — which is the very definition of fitness — Edwards says you’ve gotta fail.